 The extension notice will explain the standards on which your entitlement to a benefit is based, the unresolved issues that prevent a decision on the claim, and the additional information, if any, you must submit.
-If you must provide additional information, you will be provided with at least

-45 days to provide the additional information.
+If you must provide additional information, you will be provided with at least 45 days to provide the additional information.
 The period from which you are notified of the additional required information to the date you respond is not counted as part of the determination period.

 A notice that your claim has been denied will be in writing and will include the reasons for the denial, with reference to the specific provisions of the Plan on which the denial was based; a description of any additional information needed to process the claim and an explanation of the claims review procedure; and a discussion of the decision, including an explanation of the basis for disagreeing with or not following the views of health care professionals treating you and vocational professionals who evaluated you.
-The notice will also include a statement that you are entitled to receive, upon request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to your claim, as well as a copy of any internal rule, guideline, protocol or other similar criterion that was relied upon in making the adverse determination that is based on a medical necessity, experimental treatment or other similar exclusion or limit.
+The notice will also include a statement that you are entitled to receive, upon request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to your claim, as well as a copy of any internal rule, guideline, protocol or other similar criterion that was relied upon in making the adverse determination regarding the claim, and an explanation of the scientific or clinical judgment for a determination that is based on a medical necessity, experimental treatment or other similar exclusion or limit.